 My Friend Discovered Something Reality-Defying in His House

-Until a few weeks ago I’ve been blissfully unaware of, well, almost everything.
-I went to work every day, loved movies and games and hang out with people, mostly my friend Greg.
+Until a few weeks ago, I was blissfully unaware of, well, almost everything.
+I went to work every day, loved movies, and to hang out with people, mostly my friend Greg.

-Speaking of the devil, it’s because of him that all this changed.
-It was a couple of weeks ago when he called me after yet another long day at work.
+It’s because of him that my life changed.
+A couple of weeks ago, he called me after a long day at work.

-“Yo, Steve, can you come over to my place?
+“Yo, Steve, can you come over?
 I gotta show you something.”

-“Ugh, can’t it wait, dude?
-I was at the store all day today, like seriously, I’m exhausted.”
+“Can’t it wait, dude?
+I was at the store all day.
+I’m exhausted.”

-“No way man, get your ass over here right now!
-I even got us a couple of cold beers.”
+“No way, man, get your ass over here.
+Now!
+I even got us a couple of cold ones!”

-Well, it was the last point that sold it for me.
-It was Saturday evening anyway, so why not have a bit of fun and a few drinks.
+I sighed inwardly, but eventually relented.
+It was Saturday evening anyway, so why not have a bit of fun?

-It was half an hour later that I arrived at his house and he ushered me into a storage room on the ground floor.
-What I saw was a large, dark hole on the ceiling.
+Half an hour later, I arrived at his, and before I could ask what he wanted to show me, he dragged me into his storage room.
+What I saw was a large, dark hole in the ceiling.

 “Haven’t gotten the slightest clue.”

-He shrugged.
-“I’m not fucking with you, really.
-It was just there one day, puff.
-Completely out of nowhere.”
+“I’m not fucking with you.
+It was just here one day, out of nowhere.”

 “Okay, hold on.”

-“What the hell are you doing?”
-I called after him, but he didn’t react.
+“What are you doing?”
+I called after him, but he didn’t answer.

 “What do you mean?”

-“Come on man, at least hand me a freaking beer or something.
-Did you really invite me over to play this shitty joke on me?”
+“Can you at least hand me a beer, or did you just invite me over to play a shitty joke on me?”

-He took a sip of his beer, then nodded.
+He took a sip of his beer and nodded.

 “And you just ignored it?”

 I didn’t know what to say anymore.
-This was by far one of his dumbest attempts of… whatever this was.
+This was by far his dumbest attempt at… whatever this even was.

 “What do you mean, it goes on forever?”
-I asked laughing.
-“You know, there’s something called the ceiling.”
+I asked, laughing.
+“You know, there’s something called a ceiling.”

-“So what you’re trying to tell me is that there’s a hole in your ceiling that leads upstairs, yet I’m not able to see-“
+“You’re trying to tell me there’s a hole in your ceiling that leads upstairs, but I’m not able to-“

-“No, that’s not how it works, dude.
+“No, that’s not how it works.
 The stick’s just gone.
 There’s no hint of anything upstairs.”

 “Exactly what I just said.
 I can push the stick in however far I want, but upstairs, you won’t see a thing.”

-“Haha, Greg, you got me to go upstairs to check out this stupid hole, great job, you really got-“
+“Ha ha, Greg, you got me to go upstairs and check out this stupid hole, you really-“

-I broke up.
-I’d entered the room upstairs right above the storage room, but there was not the slightest hint of a hole.
-Nothing.
-For a moment I tried the floor here and there to see if Greg had somehow hidden it, but nothing.
-Everything was as solid as it could be.
+My voice trailed off when I entered the room right above the storage room.
+There was no hint of a hole.
+For a moment, I tried the floor here and there to see if it was hidden.

-“Told you there’s no trick,” Greg said from behind me suddenly.
+“Told you there’s no trick,” Craig suddenly said from behind me.

 “Come on, I’ll show you something.”